Gray Matters at Columbia

 The 13th Annual Gray Matters at Columbia Spring Benefit Luncheon: September 15, 2020

-The 13th Annual Gray Matters at Columbia Benefit Luncheon will be held at The Plaza Hotel at 11:00 am on Thursday, April 23rd, 2020.
-This year’s luncheon program will highlight suicide prevention, and will feature Dr. Kelly Posner Gerstenhaber, Professor of Psychiatry in the Vagelos College of Physicians and Surgeons at Columbia University and the Founder and Director of The Columbia Lighthouse Project along with remarks from Jeffrey Lieberman, MD, the Chairman of the Department of Psychiatry at the Columbia University Irving Medical Center.
+The 13th Annual Gray Matters at Columbia Benefit Luncheon will postponed to Tuesday, September 15, 2020 at The Plaza Hotel at 11:00 am.
+This year’s luncheon program will highlight suicide prevention, and will feature Dr. Kelly Posner Gerstenhaber, Professor of Psychiatry in the Vagelos College of Physicians and Surgeons at Columbia University and the Founder and Director of The Columbia Lighthouse Project.
+In addition, the luncheon will include remarks from Jeffrey Lieberman, MD, the Chairman of the Department of Psychiatry at the Columbia University Irving Medical Center.

 To solve the mystery of such brain disorders as depression, anxiety and related disorders through innovative behavioral therapies and clinical research.